alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 ### Code Splitting

-One of the coolest features that Webpack supports is the ability to programmatically load files at your discretion rather than requiring everything all at once.
+One of the most useful features that Webpack offers is programmatically loading modules inline rather than requiring static imports at the top of the dependent file.
+This is referred to as _code splitting_.

 Using this feature is simple.
 Let's head back to the _app.js_ file and refactor the code to use this feature.